The dignified Standard Schnauzer has above average intelligence and is inquisitive, creative, and sometimes stubborn in the way he thinks.

 Be aware that bad breeders know how to use the Internet and will happily sell you one of their puppies on their website.

-Reputable breeders use their website to educate and promote the breed.
+Reputable breeders use their websites to educate and promote the breed.

 3 Little-Known Facts About Standard Schnauzer Puppies